 Fun Ideas to Mix Up Your Mashed Potatoes This Year | Holiday Sid…

-Let's be honest.
-Lots of us wouldn't mind terribly if we didn't have turkey for Thanksgiving.
-Mashed potatoes, though?
-That's another story!
-But as simple as the recipe for that beloved side dish is (just potatoes, butter, milk and seasonings), there are some keys to ensuring creamy, smooth spuds.
-Chef Ryan Scott shares his tips, plus suggestions on how to elevate basic mashed potatoes in case you want to experiment this year!
+As simple as this recipe for that beloved side dish is (just potatoes, butter, milk and seasonings), there are some keys to ensuring creamy, smooth spuds.
+Chef Ryan Scott shares his tips, plus suggestions on how to elevate basic mashed potatoes in case you want to experiment!

 Keys to Creamy, Smooth Mashed Potatoes: